Bachelor of Science in Chemistry

 Beta Kappa Chi

 Beta Kappa Chi is the National Science Honor Society composed of chapters which seek to encourage and advance scientific education through original education, the dissemination of scientific knowledge and the stimulation of high scholarship in pure and applied science.
+A yearly induction banquet is held at a restaurant complete with certificate presentation.

 The Washington Center Experience